 Starring: An ensemble of great British actors feature in the cast, including Sean Bean, obviously, and Jodie Whittaker.
 Seriously, choose anyone: there are more than enough roles to go around.

 5. Murder in Mississippi by John SafranBuy now from Amazon

 Australian journalist John Safran's Murder in Mississippi investigates the murder of a white supremacist by a young black man, and uncovers the strange nature of their relationship.
 Safran, a TV presenter in the Louis Theroux mold, had once made a documentary on the victim, and as he returns to to Mississippi to investigate the murder the American South hosts his fish-out-of-water view of local customs, history and race.

 Starring: A true-crime docuseries based on this book should feature Safran himself.
 This is a troubling and timely examination of modern America in the style of Making a Murderer and The Keepers.

 6. Marching Powder by Rusty YoungBuy now from Amazon

 The true story of British drug trafficker Thomas McFadden, who is arrested and incarcerated in the vast, lawless San Pedro Prison in Bolivia.
 When Australian backpacker Rusty Young meets McFadden on one of the illegal tours the latter conducts, showing tourists around the slum prison, he bribes the guards and stays for three months as McFadden’s cellmate, writing a book about his life as an international trafficker, his subsequent incarceration, and life in San Pedro Prison.

-Starring: Chiwetel Eijofor as McFadden, with Liam Hemsworth as Young.
+Starring: Chiwetel Eijofor as McFadden (he was mooted for a possible film adaptation), with Liam Hemsworth as Young.